|

 The Middlefield improvement project covers only a portion of the road, roughly 1.6 miles from Moffett Boulevard to Bernardo Avenue near the Sunnyvale border.
 The city is planning to put in protected bike lanes along the entire segment, requiring the removal of on-street parking, according to the staff report.

 The proposal drew support from Council members Alison Hicks and Ellen Kamei, who encouraged city staff to take out the on-street parking as quickly as possible to improve bicycle safety.
 They also voiced support for reducing the driving speeds on Middlefield Road.
 The legal limit is 35 mph, but drivers often go faster.
-Hicks noted this was partly a function of the street design and advocated for reducing the width of vehicle lane and adding buffers and green elements.
+Hicks noted this was partly a function of the street design and advocated for reducing the width of vehicle lanes and adding buffers and green elements.

 “You get the impression this is kind of like a freeway and I should be going 40 or 50 (mph) and honestly, that is the feeling I get when I’m there,” Hicks said.
 “I want to give people the feeling that they should be going slow.”